yash1744/fetch-de-submission/readme.md

  PII like device_id and ip are masked and enriched with additional metadata like the processing timestamp and latency.
 - **Error Handling**: If errors occur during message processing or enrichment, the error handler routes the message to the DLQ, ensuring failed messages don’t block the pipeline.
 - **Output Publishing**: Valid messages are published to the output topic, `processed-user-login`and invalid messages are published to the output topic, `user-login-dlq`, using a Kafka producer.
 Offsets are committed only after successful message processing.
+- **Metrics**: Metrics and errors are printed to console for every 20 seconds, along with Critical message log where the errors are more than given threshold.
+In production these function is integrated to realtime monitoring and alarm services like Pager Duty, Data Dog, Prometheus etc

 ## Pipeline Efficiency, Scalability, and Fault Tolerance
 - **Efficiency**: The consumer utilizes Kafka's poll mechanism with a short timeout, enabling it to process messages in near real-time.
 Retrying message delivery with `acks='all'` and `retries=3` helps ensure messages are not lost due to network errors.